audre70/WebDev-Adee-F23/Week_1/Week1_recipe.md

 # Red Wine Chocolate Cake
 Source: https://smittenkitchen.com/2011/09/red-wine-chocolate-cake/

-This is my favorite chocolate cake recipe, sourced entirely from Smitten Kitchen.
+This is my favorite chocolate cake recipe, sourced from Smitten Kitchen.
 I make it every holiday season, and *everyone* raves about it.
 It's decadent and chocolatey but fluffy, and the red wine notes makes it taste extra fancy.
 It pairs perfectly with a buttery mascarpone cream topping, which is my favorite part.
-It's a showstopping dish is super simple and impressive!
+It's a showstopping dish that's super simple and impressive!

 ![Chocolate Cake](red-wine-chocolate-cake.webp)